 - **## Instructor Guidance & Notes:**

-- **Error Correction Strategy:** Reminder of delayed correction method.
+- **Error Correction Strategy:** Reminder of delayed correction method, focus on B1 level errors if appropriate.

 - **Cultural Sensitivity:** Reminder about fostering collaboration, non-competition, support.

-- **Flexibility:** Note timings are approximate; adaptation for attendance.
+- **Flexibility:** Note timings are approximate; adaptation for attendance/engagement.

-- **Quality over Quantity:** Reminder to focus on interaction.
+- **Quality over Quantity:** Reminder to focus on depth of interaction over number of activities.

 - **Technology Note:** Reminder to avoid complex tech focus.